Values, Scope, and Aim of the Journal

 Phase 5: Feedback to Authors and Amendments

-Upon receiving the documents, authors are given 3–5 weeks to make all the necessary amendments.
-Authors are expected to send a report outlining changes made and motivating those not adhered to upon submitting their revised articles.
-The revised articles are then sent to the editors for another round of review.
-If the outcome was a resubmission, authors will be given at least 8 weeks to revise their articles, which will then be considered for the next volume.
-Once such an article has been revised, it will be sent for review to the original three reviewers and the process will repeat itself.
+Upon receiving the documents, authors are given the opportunity to make all the necessary amendments.
+Using the feedback form, authors are expected to send a report outlining changes made and motivating those not adhered to upon submitting their revised articles.
+The revised article and report are then sent to the editors for another round of review.
+If the outcome was a resubmission, the article will be considered for the next volume.
+Once such an article has been revised, it is sent for review to the original reviewers and the process will repeat itself.
+The Editorial Team only allows one resubmission.
+If a resubmitted article is not accepted in the second round of reviews, it will be declined.

-The revised articles are sent to the internal copy editor, who uploads it to Copyleaks for a plagiarism check and liaises with the authors to ensure that the articles adhere to the Author Guidelines.
+The revised articles are sent to the internal copy editor, who uploads it to SATS’s plagiarism software and liaises with the authors to ensure that the articles adhere to the Author Guidelines, SBL Handbook of Style (2014), and Chicago Manual of Style (2017).
+Once the copy editor is satisfied with an article it is typeset into the parent document by the proofreader.

-The editors and proofreader work together to edit the master copy to its final form before it goes to the external typesetter.
+The editors and proofreader work together to edit the master copy to its final form before sending it to the external typesetter.

-The editors send the parent document to the external layout artist and typesetter.
+The editors send the parent document to the external layout artist.
 During this phase, the layout artist will transfer the edited Word document onto the dedicated template for the issue, making necessary changes where appropriate.
 Once complete the new document is sent to the editors for review.

 Once the editor approves of the document, the media manager liaises with the content manager and webmaster concerning the publication of the issue on SATS’s platforms.
 The editors also communicate with the following parties:

-- The editors communicate to Editorial Board about the publication of the issue.
+• The Editorial Team is thanked for the successful publication of the issue.

 Plagiarism

 The Conspectus Editorial Team considers plagiarism (whether intentional or unintentional) a serious offense.
-All articles are uploaded to Copyleaks before internal copy editing.
+All articles are uploaded to plagiarism software during internal copy editing.
 If an author should be found guilty of plagiarism, the article will be immediately rejected or retrospectively removed if plagiarism is discovered at a later stage.
+Potential plagiarism will be investigated by the editor, associate editor, and copy editor, in conversation with the Academic Dean and Principal.
+Authors will be given an opportunity to explain irregularities before the outcomes are determined.
+All cases are evaluated along four levels of severity: accidental, isolated, significant, and pervasive.

 Archiving